 Having completed fellowship training in both urologic oncology and laparoscopy, Dr Samadi’s technique as described below builds on oncologic principles learned with open radical prostatectomy and transferred to a robotic approach.
-In the technique he uses at Mount Sinai, he recreates the classic open anatomic RRP technique as closely as possible on the robotic platform.
+In the technique he uses at Lenox Hill Hospital, he recreates the classic open anatomic RRP technique as closely as possible on the robotic platform.
 He does not view the robot as a good unto itself, but, rather, as a tool that permits enhanced anatomic radical prostatectomy by improving vision and allowing angles of dissection not possible with open or straight laparoscopic instruments.

 It should be emphasized that the SMART technique is an advanced technique that should not be performed early in a novice robotic surgeon’s learning curve.
 Since 2003, Dr Samadi has performed over 2,000 RALPs, approximately half by this technique.
 In the 12 months since the final modifications were made to this technique in early 2008, he has performed more than 2,224 RALPs.
 We are able to achieve continence rates of 97% and potency rates of 81% at 1 year (in 193 and 169 patients, respectively) while maintaining a 4% rate of positive surgical margins.

 The medial umbilical ligaments are coagulated and tran transected bilaterally and the incision is carried down to the vasa deferentia.
 The space of Retzius is developed bluntly.
 Fat on the anterior surface of the prostate is excised and included with the permanent prostate specimen.
 This fat is sent for pathologic analysis after recent findings demonstrated that it occasionally harbors lymph nodes, which, when positive, portend poor prognosis (Urology 2007; 70:1000-3).